kd101jp14/Basic-Portfolio/README.md

 ## License

-* This project is licensed under The MIT License (MIT).

-## How-to use this code

- * All that is required is a code editor.
-Contributions can be made by editing and adding to the code in this repository.

-## Contributing Guidelines

-* Contributions and suggestions are welcome.
-If making direct contributions fork the repository and file a pull request, please!
+* This project does not have a license and is not currently open for contributions.
+Suggestions are welcome.

 ## Contact